Build a living space from a steel shipping container: first steps

 Architecture Blogs.
 Don’t reinvent the wheel.
 Browse living spaces that others have created.

 With a project plan in place, you can purchase materials with confidence.
-For instance, Conexwest makes it easy to buy, modify, and refurbish what you need.
+For instance, Conexwest makes it easy to buy shipping containers, modify, and refurbish what you need.
 With container sizes ranging from 10 to 45 feet in length, there is a size available to accommodate nearly any project.
 Through our groundbreaking and exhaustive fabrication process, we maintain the highest standards of production and quality assurance to ensure that each storage container is durable, secure and leak proof.

 Figure out what you want to build.
 Then, choose the materials that support that goals.
 At this point, don’t commit to purchase anything.
 You need to make sure that your building concepts are up to code.

 Step 3: Plan Paperwork and Inspections

 Check with your city to see what permits you need to build your structure.
 Consider working with inspectors and local regulators to make sure that your steel shipping container structure will be compliant.

 Even if you want to build your own living space, you’ll find value in talking to a contractor.
 It’s better to learn from others’ experience than to make a possible mistake.
 We’ve serviced over 10,000 customers.
 Share your ideas with us!
 We’re happy to make suggestions and offer our expertise.
 Here are some details that you’ll want to figure out: